NikolaiT/incolumitas/content/Security/reverse-engineering-imperva-advanced-bot-protection.md

 }
 ```

 But this all is not so interesting.
-What I know as of know:
+What I know as of now:

 The obfuscated code consists of two parts: